New York prison break ends with shooting of second fugitive

 MALONE, N.Y.
 (Reuters) - David Sweat, one of two New York state inmates who escaped from prison three weeks ago, was shot by police near the Canadian border and rushed to a local hospital on Sunday, two days after his accomplice was killed, authorities said.

-Sweat, 35, was shot twice and taken into custody in the town of Constable, 23 miles (37 km) north of Duane, where his accomplice was fatally shot on Friday, authorities said.
+Sweat, 35, was shot twice and taken into custody in the town of Constable, New York, 23 miles (37 km) north of Duane, where his accomplice was shot and killed on Friday, authorities said.
 He was captured just a mile and a half (2.4 km) south of New York’s border with the Canadian province of Quebec.

 Sergeant Jay Cook of the New York State Police was on patrol alone when he spotted “a suspicious man walking down a roadway” at about 3:20 p.m. local time.